-The City directed Baxter & Woodman to minimize the use of swales within the project area because of residents’ penchant to park along the road and fill in the swales.
+The City directed Baxter & Woodman to minimize the use of swales within the project area because of residents’ penchant tend to park along the road.
 The City also requested that new drainage infrastructure be minimized to save costs.
-Baxter & Woodman responded by taking advantage of the geology and topography of the area and designing exfiltration systems located in key areas intended to eliminate flooding, provide water quality, and restore flow patterns by utilizing bubble-up structures where pre-development runoff normally discharged.
+Baxter & Woodman responded by taking advantage of the geology and topography of the area and designed exfiltration systems located in key areas intended to eliminate flooding, provide improved water quality, and restore flow patterns.

 The neighborhood included mid-block unpaved alleyways behind the homes.
 The residents requested improved pedestrian and bicycle pathways via the alleyways.
 There was a lack of piped drainage systems along the alleyways and therefore permeable concrete pavement was proposed for the alleyways to allow for percolation of the stormwater runoff.

 This project was selected for the American Concrete Pavement Association’s 2021 Sustainable Practices Recognition Award, presented for the implementation of sustainable and resilient design and construction practices that considered societal, environmental and economic factors.